Guidance

 There was very little evidence, so the committee used their knowledge and experience to make recommendations.
 They took into account the risks associated with a delay in assessing and treating unexplained vaginal bleeding in pregnancy, the possibility that anti‑D injections may be needed for women who are rhesus D‑negative, the need to exclude a low-lying placenta (placenta praevia) and that corticosteroids may be needed if there is a risk of preterm birth.

 The committee agreed that a review in secondary care is needed when unexplained vaginal bleeding occurs after 13 weeks of pregnancy.
 Evidence on the effectiveness of hospitalisation was limited, with only 1 retrospective study that showed no difference in the number of fetal deaths whether women were admitted to hospital or discharged on the day they presented.
-Because of limited evidence, the committee made a research recommendation on the effectiveness of hospitalisation compared with outpatient management for pregnant women with unexplained vaginal bleeding.
+Because of limited evidence, the committee made a recommendation for research on the effectiveness of hospitalisation compared with outpatient management for pregnant women with unexplained vaginal bleeding.

 The committee agreed that hospitalisation should be considered for monitoring, administering corticosteroids and neonatal unit care if the baby is born preterm.
 Discussion with the woman about the possibility of preterm birth may also be helpful.